-Let's start simple.
+Let's start with a simple example.
 Suppose that Layla24 is the only audio device used in your system.
 Since you have no other devices to synchronize with, simply select Internal for Layla24's input clock.
 Layla24 will then use its own clock to control its operation.